Osaka Right Now

 -

-What type of accommodation works best for families in Osaka?
+What accommodation works best for families in Osaka?

 -

-What actually works for a half-day with young kids in Osaka?
+What works for a half-day with young kids in Osaka?

 -